techidaily/site-win11-tips/source/_posts/addressing-missing-mfc71udll-in-windows-os.md

  Malware can sometimes attack DLL files and cause them to corrupt or go missing.
 By running a quick malware scan, you can double-check that nothing nasty is lurking on your PC.

- To run a malware scan, the built-in[Microsoft Windows Security](https://www.makeuseof.com/windows-11-quick-security-guide/) is your best bet.
+ To run a malware scan, the built-in [Microsoft Windows Security](https://www.makeuseof.com/windows-11-quick-security-guide/) is your best bet.
 Here's how you can start:

 1. Press**Win + I** to open**Settings** .
 Alternatively, head to the**Start menu** search bar, type in 'settings,' and select the best match.
 2. Select**Privacy & security** .